Today's Minutemen

 Today’s recreated Minuteman company is a relatively informal organization made up of individuals and families who are interested in 18th century life in New England.
 Founded in 1967, we have a long and proud history.
 As can be seen from our schedule, our members participate in events that support our community.
 There are no specific attendance requirements.
 People of any age are welcome, although members must be 16 years of age and have parental consent to carry a musket.
 Musicians who are interested in period fife and drum music are always in great demand and are encouraged to look into our hobby!

 The Westford Colonial Minutemen have joined in a cooperative effort with other groups such as the Dunstable Minutemen to form the 6th Middlesex County Regiment of Militia.
 This group recreates the local regiment which existed in northern Middlesex county – and to which Westford contributed at least two companies -- during our period of interest.
 By doing so we can effectively increase the number of members at events, and expand the number of available events.
-Voluntary annual dues of $15, which are primarily used to defray the cost of group liability insurance, are managed through this larger organization.

 The only real requirement of the group is to acquire the proper period clothing and accouterments.
 We have many friendly and knowledgeable members who are willing to help you become acquainted with 18th century clothing and can provide or direct you toward appropriate patterns.
 Alternatively, we can suggest a number of establishments who can provide clothing for you.